Simons Laufer Mathematical Sciences Institute: Research activities

-SLMath hosts about 85 mathematicians and postdoctoral research fellows each semester for extended stays and holds programs and workshops, which draw approximately 2,000 visits by mathematical scientists throughout the year.
-The visitors come to SLMath to work in an environment that promotes creativity and the effective interchange of ideas and techniques.
-SLMath features two focused programs each semester, attended by foremost mathematicians and postdocs from the United States and abroad; the institute has become a world center of activity in those fields.
+SLMath hosts mathematicians and postdoctoral research fellows each semester and holds programs and workshops throughout the year.
+SLMath features two focused programs each semester, attended by mathematicians and postdocs from the United States and abroad.

 SLMath takes advantage of its proximity to the Berkeley faculty and to the scientific talent and resources of Lawrence Berkeley National Laboratory; it also collaborates with organizations across the nation, including the Chicago Mercantile Exchange, Citadel LLC, IBM, and Microsoft Research.
-The institute's prize-winning forty-eight thousand square foot building has views of the San Francisco Bay.
-After 30 years of activity, the reputation of the institute is such that mathematicians make it a professional priority to participate in the institute's programs.
+The institute's forty-eight thousand square foot building has views of the San Francisco Bay.
+It has been active for 30 years.

 Education programs

 SLMath also serves a wider community through the development of human scientific capital, providing postdoctoral training to young scientists and increasing the diversity of the research workforce.
-The institute also advances the education of young people with conferences on critical issues in mathematics education.
+The institute also advances the education of young people with conferences on issues in mathematics education.
 Additionally, they host research workshops that are unconnected to the main programs, such as its annual workshop on K-12 mathematics education Critical Issues in Mathematics Education.

 During the summer, the institute holds workshops for graduate students.
 It also sponsors programs for middle and high school students and their teachers as part of the Math Circles and Circles for Teachers that meet weekly in San Francisco, Berkeley, and Oakland.
 It also sponsors the Bay Area Mathematical Olympiad (BAMO), the Julia Robinson Mathematics Festival, and the U.S. team of young girls that competes at the China Girls Math Olympiad.

 The lectures given at SLMath events are recorded and made available for free on the internet.
 SLMath has sponsored a number of events that reach out to the non-mathematical public, and its Simons Auditorium also hosts special performances of classical music.
 Mathematician Robert Osserman has held a series of public "conversations" with artists who have been influenced by mathematics in their work, such as composer Philip Glass, actor and writer Steve Martin, playwright Tom Stoppard, and actor and author Alan Alda.
 SLMath also collaborates with local playwrights for an annual program of new short mathematics-inspired plays at Monday Night Playground at the Berkeley Repertory Theater, and co-sponsored a series of mathematics-inspired films with UC Berkeley's Pacific Film Archive for the institute's 20th anniversary.
 It also created a series of mathematical puzzles that were posted among the advertising placards on San Francisco Muni buses.